bannnn511/bannnn511.github.io/_notes/xv6/xv6-scheduler-and-context-switch.md

 ## Scheduling

 In the previous blog about [[Adding a system call to XV6]], we know that user programs are executed in a **restricted** manner.
 We know how the kernel provides a mechanism called system call for user that wants to access privilege resources on the hardware.
-The abstraction of process also gives our programs an illusion that we alone are using the hardware computing resources by ourself.
-The truth is that most of us who studies computer science knows that, the kernel running our processes by running one process, stop it and start running another repeatedly.
+The abstraction of process also gives our programs an illusion that we alone are using the hardware computing resources.
+The truth is most of us who studies computer science knows that, the kernel runs our processes by run one process, stop it and start running another repeatedly.
 This is called **time-sharing**.
-Time-sharing allows limited hardware resources be shared among many processes, each process is given a small slice of processing time to execute their task.
+Time-sharing allows limited hardware resources to be shared among many processes, each process is given a small slice of processing time to execute their task.

 > Imagine this scenario, if we have only 1 CPU(1 core) on our machine, **if a user process is using the CPU which means that the kernel is not running**.
 How can the OS takes back control of the CPU from the user program?
 >
 > If you are using a programming language like Go that implements concurrency using user thread, how does the Go runtime take back control from other Go routines?

-In the context of limited direct execution, time-sharing allows the kernel to control user programs.
+In the context of **limited direct execution**, time-sharing allows the kernel to control how long user programs can run.
 By periodically forces user programs to give back the CPU to the controller, user programs can not uses resource forever.
 By giving the control back to the kernel, the kernel's scheduler can decide which processes to run.
-The scheduling algorithm is the kernel policy to decide which processes to run.
+The scheduling algorithm is the kernel **policy** to decide which processes to run.

 ## Multiplexing processes onto hardware processor

 There are 2 cases when the kernel will switch from one process to another:

  1. OS periodically forces a switch when a process is executing in user space to the kernel space.
 This is called a **timer-interrupt**.
-In the previous blog post about [[Adding a system call to XV6]], we knows that when a system call is invoked, the user program must issue an interrupt instruction to transition to the kernel, the timer-interrupt is handled by the same mechanism.
+In the previous blog post about [[Adding a system call to XV6]], we knows that when a system call is invoked, the user program must issue an interrupt instruction to transition to the kernel, **the timer-interrupt is handled by the same mechanism**.
 We will explore this later on in the xv6 kernel code.
  2. When processes have to wait for device or pipe I/O to complete, when parent process waits for a child process to exit or the `sleep`  system call.

 ## Context Switch